• Skip to primary navigation

 Instructions

-1. Cream the butter and sugar: In a large bowl, beat the softened butter with the powdered sugar using an electric mixer until light and creamy.
+1. Beat the softened butter with the powdered sugar until light and creamy.

-3. Mix in the dry ingredients: Add the flour and salt, and mix just until the dough comes together smoothly.
-Be careful not to overmix.
+3. Add the flour and salt and mix just until the dough comes together without overmixing.

-7. Chill the cookies: Place the candy canes on a baking sheet lined with parchment paper and refrigerate for 1 hour or freeze for 20 minutes to help them hold their shape during baking.
+8. Place the shaped cookies on a lined baking sheet and chill for 1 hour or freeze for 20 minutes.

 Equipment